betrusted-io/xous-core/services/gam/README.md

 of panning and scrolling.

 A `Canvas` has a `trust_level` associated with it.
 Higher numbers are more trusted; 255 is the highest level of trust.
+Rules for drawing are as follows:

-More trusted `Canvas` objects always render on top of lower trusted object; furthermore, when a higher trusted `Canvas` object overlaps a lower trusted object, the lower trusted object is defaced using hatched lines with a random angle and spacing, and further updates are disallowed.
+1. More trusted `Canvas` objects always render on top of lower trusted object
+2. When a higher trusted `Canvas` object overlaps a lower trusted object, the lower trusted object is:
+   - defaced using hatched lines with a random angle and spacing
+   - further updates to the lower trusted object are disallowed.

 Thus, a `Canvas` should *not* be thought of like a "window", as windows in typical UIs are allowed to freely overlap and clipping is handled by simply drawing over lower layers of content.

-In the case that both trusted and untrusted data should be rendered on the same screen, `Canvas` makes it strongly preferred to render them next to each other, rather than one on top of each other.
+`Canvas` makes it strongly preferred to render trusted and untrusted data side-by-side, rather than one on top of each other.

 This policy is partially to help users be very clear as to e.g. where a password box is vs. an image that looks a lot like a password box; but the policy is also informed by the limitations of the underlying hardware.
 In particular, the underlying memory LCD strongly